• Home

 pay your tax on time

-One of the best ways to avoid squatters from occupying your vacant property is by paying property taxes in a proper manner.
-Squatters won’t be able to claim legal ownership/possession of your property if you are paying your tax regularly.
+One of the best ways to prevent squatters from occupying your vacant property is to pay property taxes in a proper manner.
+Squatters won’t be able to claim legal ownership/possession of your property if you are paying your taxes regularly.
 Check on your property regularly.
 Check on your property regularly.

-Mostly squatters trespass on your property when you aren’t aware of your vacant property.
+Mostly, squatters trespass on your property when you aren’t aware of it being vacant.
 The other thing is insuring your rental properties.
 Any type of damage on your property can be covered by renters insurance.
 It is the most affordable type of insurance.

 Keep Copies of Important Documents Safe